SnehalRaj/dotfiles-1/README.md

 I also use `i3-gaps` and `i3-blocks-gaps` instead of the usual i3 utilities.
 My i3lock is forked from [here](http://github.com/Lixxia/i3lock) for a better display.
 My terminal is [st](http://st.suckless.org)
 Music Player - cmus
 Gtk Theme - Arc Darker Theme
 Browser - Firefox with Pentadactyl and Arc Darker Theme

 Also contains:
-oh-my-zsh folder and zsh-custom folder and some shell scripts My zsh-custom contains a custom theme which is heavily inspired by liquid prompt and adjusts itself as per width of the terminal.
-Displaying lots of data on a larger terminal and lesser data on a smaller terminal.
+oh-my-zsh folder and zsh-custom folder and some shell scripts
+My zsh-custom contains a custom theme which is heavily inspired by liquid prompt and adjusts itself as per width of the terminal, displaying lots of data on a larger terminal and lesser data on a smaller terminal.

 * install.sh : installs my dotfiles